borisavilov/Android/AccountaCop/README.md

-Video Streaming App
+Media & Video App
 ==============================

-video streaming, admob integration, push notification
+Application provides a video recorder that uploads footage directly to google drive, keeping your footage safe from damage!